SaschaWillems/ModernVkTriangle/README.md

 > **Note:** Some extensions like [VK_EXT_host_image_copy](https://www.khronos.org/blog/copying-images-on-the-host-in-vulkan) or [VK_EXT_descriptor_buffer](https://www.khronos.org/blog/vk-ext-descriptor-buffer) are attempts at simplifying this part of the API.
 But none of these are part of a core version or widely supported.
 If VK_EXT_host_image_copy is available on your targets, you could use it to heavily simplify the upload part, as with it that part no longer requires a command buffer.

 There are lots of image formats, but we'll go with [KTX](https://www.khronos.org/ktx/), a container format by Khronos.
 Unlike formats such as JPEG or PNG, it stores images in native GPU formats, meaning we can directly upload them without having to decompress or convert.
-It also supports GPU specific fetures like mip maps, 3D textures and cubemaps.
+It also supports GPU specific features like mip maps, 3D textures and cubemaps.
 One tool for creating KTX image files is [PVRTexTool](https://developer.imaginationtech.com/solutions/pvrtextool/).

 With the help of that library, Loading such a file from disk is trivial: